 Valuation Risk, Control and the Public Financing of Entrepreneurial Firms

 Entrepreneurial firms seeking public financing are typically intrinsically difficult to value, and investors are subject to valuation risk.
 Public firms, motivated by profitable acquisition opportunities, compete with stock markets (i.e., IPOs) in evaluating and financing such firms.
-We theoretically and empirically analyze the allocation of going-public firms between IPOs and acquisitions when there is valuation risk and costly information generation by investors.
-Owners of private firms trade off the loss of control from sellouts against IPO price discounts due to valuation risk.
-We empirically test the predictions from this framework on the universe of private firms (i.e., including those that choose not go public) in the UK during 1996-2006.
-Consistent with the theoretical predictions, but in contrast to the recent literature on merger and acquisition activity between publicly traded firms, stock market overvaluation and higher expected capital productivity have a negative influence on acquisitions of private firms, especially for family-owned and concentrated-ownership private firms.
+We analyze the allocation of going-public firms between IPOs and acquisitions on the universe of private firms (i.e., including those that choose not go public) in the UK during 1996-2006.
+In contrast to the recent literature on merger and acquisition activity between publicly traded firms, stock market overvaluation and higher expected capital productivity have a negative influence on acquisitions of private firms, especially for family-owned and concentrated-ownership private firms.
 Moreover, other things held fixed, high valuation-risk firms are more likely to be acquired by public firms than do IPOs because public firms have greater incentives for increasing information investment for such firms compared with the dispersed owners in the stock market.